ShikOfTheRa/scarab-osd/OTHER/DOCUMENTATION/FAQ.md

 ---

 3 Lines on my display are very feint
+  * This is usually a compatibility issue with the camera
   * Use a large font file such as the one from ABL
   * Try increasing brightness and enabling fastpixel in config.h
   * if your camera is hi res (650TVL+) change camera CRT/LCD setting to LCD